O-type star: Evolution

 In the lifecycle of O-type stars, different metallicities and rotation rates introduce considerable variation in their evolution, but the basics remain the same.

-O-type stars start to move slowly from the zero-age main sequence almost immediately, gradually becoming cooler and slightly more luminous.
+O-type stars start to move slowly from the zero-age main sequence almost immediately after they form, gradually becoming cooler and slightly more luminous.
 Although they may be characterised spectroscopically as giants or supergiants, they continue to burn hydrogen in their cores for several million years and develop in a very different manner from low-mass stars such as the Sun.
-Most O-type main-sequence stars will evolve more or less horizontally in the HR diagram to cooler temperatures, becoming blue supergiants.
-Core helium ignition occurs smoothly as the stars expand and cool.
+Most O-type main-sequence stars will evolve more or less horizontally in the HR diagram towards cooler temperatures, from an 'actinic' violet to blue, becoming blue supergiants.
+Core helium ignition occurs smoothly (no flash) as the stars expand and cool.
 There are a number of complex phases depending on the exact mass of the star and other initial conditions, but the lowest mass O-type stars will eventually evolve into red supergiants while still burning helium in their cores.
 If they do not explode as a supernova first, they will then lose their outer layers and become hotter again, sometimes going through a number of blue loops before finally reaching the Wolf–Rayet stage.

 The more-massive stars, initially main-sequence stars hotter than about O9, never become red supergiants because strong convection and high luminosity blow away the outer layers too quickly.
 25–60 stars may become yellow hypergiants before either exploding as a supernova or evolving back to hotter temperatures.
 Above about 60, O-type stars evolve though a short blue hypergiant or luminous blue variable phase directly to Wolf–Rayet stars.
 The most massive O-type stars develop a WNLh spectral type as they start to convect material from the core towards the surface, and these are the most luminous stars that exist.

 Low to intermediate-mass stars age in a very different way, through red giant, horizontal branch, asymptotic giant branch (AGB), and then post-AGB phases.
 Post-AGB evolution generally involves dramatic mass loss, sometimes leaving a planetary nebula, and leaving an increasingly hot exposed stellar interior.
 If there is sufficient helium and hydrogen remaining, these small but extremely hot stars have an O-type spectrum.
 They increase in temperature until shell burning and mass loss ceases, then they cool into white dwarfs.

 At certain masses or chemical makeups, or perhaps as a result of binary interactions, some of these lower-mass stars become unusually hot during the horizontal branch or AGB phases.
 There may be multiple reasons, not fully understood, including stellar mergers or very late thermal pulses re-igniting post-AGB stars.
 These appear as very hot OB stars, but only moderately luminous and below the main sequence.
 There are both O (sdO) and B (sdB) hot subdwarfs, although they may develop in entirely different ways.
 The sdO-type stars have fairly normal O spectra but luminosities only around a thousand times the Sun.